ericbrooke/setup_ruby_rails/README.md

 ##A - Setup ruby version management - RVM or rbenv - choose one

+_Why do it need it?_ In your future there are likely to be several versions of ruby on your machine, maybe with different Gem sets for each.

-You could use RVM or Bundler/rbenv.
+_Options_ You could use RVM or Bundler/rbenv.
 Here is a [comparsion](http://jonathan-jackson.net/rvm-and-rbenv)

 ###RVM
 Install [RVM](http://rvm.io) - ensure to set PATH